deskchen/dev-setup/README.md

 - Kubectl completion and aliases for Zsh
 - Docker group configuration

+### 🎯 `k9s.sh` - Kubernetes Terminal UI
+Installs k9s, a powerful terminal-based UI for Kubernetes clusters:
+- Installs Homebrew (if not already present) with all dependencies
+- Configures Homebrew environment and PATH
+- Installs k9s via Homebrew for easy updates
+- Provides a modern, intuitive interface for managing Kubernetes resources
+- Perfect complement to kubectl for visual cluster management

 ### 📋 Manual Installation

 1. **Clone or download** these scripts to your Linux machine